system-pclub/GFuzz/README.md

 - (4) execution overhead of GFuzz's sanitizer,
 - (5) study results of whether
 GFuzz can help detect bugs in two public concurrency bug sets,
-- (6) scripts to compare the effectiveness of GFuzz's different features.
+- and (6) scripts to compare the effectiveness of GFuzz's different features.

 Item (1) can be checked out by executing the following commands